3M fires company executive for inappropriate conduct weeks after promotion

 When contacted by The Associated Press on Monday, 3M declined to comment further.

-Vale's termination arrives just weeks after 3M announced that the company would be cutting thousands of jobs as part of restructuring actions.
+Vale's termination arrives just weeks after 3M announced that the company would be cutting thousands of jobs as part of restructing actions.

 When announcing first-quarter results in April, 3M said that these actions were expected to impact about 6,000 positions worldwide, in addition to the reduction of 2,500 manufacturing roles announced in January.